thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.
+The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
 The reference green line goes through the origin with a slope of one.